Academic Advisement FAQs

 Every student at the College of Mount Saint Vincent has an assigned faculty and Oxley advisor.
 If you have declared your major, your advisor will be a faculty member teaching in your major field of concentration.
 If you are undecided, you will be assigned to a faculty member or professional advisor who can give you broad guidance and help you fulfill your college requirements until you choose a major.
 To find out who is your advisor, check the College’s Self-Service system.

-Oxley advisors in the Oxley Career Education Program are available to all students, regardless of their major.
+Oxley advisors in the Oxley Center for Academic Advisement and Career Education are available to all students, regardless of their major.
 Students may choose to see an academic advisor for a variety of reasons, including degree requirements, academic progress, or additional information about programs.

 When am I supposed to see an academic advisor?